Flexible, Innovative, One of a Kind

 Canada and Mexico share a dynamic and prosperous relationship: as friends, as North American neighbours, and as strategic partners in the Americas and in the world.
 Over the years, our cooperation has expanded across a wide range of political, trade, social, environmental and security interests.

 The Canada-Mexico Partnership meets once a year, with meetings alternating between Canada and Mexico.
-The CMP is coordinated by senior public servants from Canada’s Department of Foreign Affairs, Trade and Development and from Mexico’s Ministry of Foreign Affairs.
-There is no set membership of the CMP: rather, participation is determined by membership in one of the CMP’s 8 working groups.
+The CMP is coordinated by senior public servants from Global Affairs Canada and from Mexico’s Ministry of Foreign Affairs.
+There is no set membership of the CMP: rather, participation is determined by membership in one of the CMP’s seven working groups.
 The groups are not fixed: the CMP accommodates shifts of priorities within groups as well as the phasing out or creation of new groups.

 The CMP’s working groups bring together representatives from the public sector and the private sector.
 Each group is co-chaired by senior decision-makers from Canada and Mexico, from both the government and private sectors.
 The public sector is represented by individuals at both the federal and provincial/state levels while the private sector comprises members of business and industry associations, academic communities and other organizations.